Regions and availability zones¶

 Global load balancing¶

-When setting up multiple individual installations with replication between them (as is possible with availability zones in Binero cloud), a single zone should be enough to guarantee a full working service on its own.
-A global load balancer would be able to notice a failure at an AZ and proceed to remove it in its entirety (fencing it) from receiving requests until service is restored.
+When setting up multiple copies of your application with replication between them, as is possible with availability zones in Binero cloud, a single zone should be enough to guarantee a full working service on its own.

-Binero cloud does not currently provide a global load balancer service but using our DNS system we do provide a highly redundant, geo diverse name server solution that could be used as a manual GLB.
-Please contact us for more information in this matter.
+Binero cloud does not currently provide a global load balancer service but by using our DNS system we do provide a highly redundant, geo-diverse name server solution that could be used as a manual GLB.

 Tip